shiddy/shiddy.github.io/pelican/content/articles/Phone_marketing_nonsense.md

 That being said, the final straw for my pocket buddy was that HTC decided it was a good idea to start placing advertisements in the push notifications.
 Absolutely unacceptable.

-In my quest to find a decent phone I wanted to document some of the nonsense I’ve seen.
+In my quest to find a decent phone I wanted to document some of the nonsense I've seen.
 I was expecting fad features.
-I’m looking at you “OK, Google”… and don’t think I forgot about you Mr “break me on anything galaxy edge”.
+I'm looking at you “OK, Google”… and don't think I forgot about you Mr “break me on anything galaxy edge”.
 Instead, I found that the marketing for cell phones the most confusing.

 Being cognizant of cellphone hardware no longer is a concern for an average consumer.
 Most phones work amazingly well.
 Even mediocre phones do more than an average person has time to enjoy.
 Distinguishing yourself as a manufacturer to your potential consumers is more akin to a popularity contest than ever.
 Yet, I find myself subject to less consumer vitriol online as well.
 Apart from short interest spikes after a release, announcements and product news does not seem to last more than a day.
 Keeping customers engaged with your service appears to be the holy grail of phone manufacturers.